Home / Agency stalls and denials

 The accelerated hearing right under §119.11

-Section 119.11(1) entitles the petitioner to an immediate hearing that takes priority over other pending cases.
+Section 119.11(1) gives the petitioner an immediate hearing.
+It takes priority over other pending cases.
 Use the word immediate.
-Section 119.11(2) requires compliance within 48 hours after the court enters judgment for the petitioner.
+Section 119.11(2) makes the agency comply within 48 hours after the court enters judgment for the petitioner.

 Attorney fees under §119.12 if you win

 Section 119.12(3) also creates a reverse fee shift for improper-purpose requesters.
-If the court finds the request or the litigation was for an improper purpose (frivolous, or primarily designed to cause a Chapter 119 violation so the requester can sue), the requester loses fee shifting and pays the agency's fees and costs.
-The improper-purpose bar is narrow; it exists to deter fee-trap abuse, not to deter legitimate enforcement.
+The court has to find that the request or the lawsuit was for an improper purpose.
+That means frivolous, or mainly built to cause a Chapter 119 violation so the requester can sue.
+If so, the requester loses fee-shifting.
+The requester also pays the agency's fees and costs.
+The improper-purpose bar is narrow.
+It exists to deter fee-trap abuse.
+Not to deter legitimate enforcement.

 Frequently asked questions